nelsonic/node-cdn/README.md

 - Code Clarity - CoffeeScript forces indentation and is "whitespace significant" (like Python)
 - Consistent Quality - CoffeeScript is designed to *Pass* [JS Lint](http://www.javascriptlint.com) meaning it follows all the JavaScript Best Practices described in [Douglas Crockford](http://javascript.crockford.com/)'s ["JavaScript: The Good Parts"](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742).

-Essentially people *new* to JS development *hack* at the problem or copy-paste the "solution" by googling, by contrast, people that do the [Homework](https://twitter.com/nelsonic/status/321950687619584001/photo/1) and have experience of debugging *terrible* (rushed/unstructured/untested/undocumented) JS code
+Essentially people *new* to JS development *hack* at the problem or copy-paste the "solution" by googling, by contrast, people that do the [Homework](https://twitter.com/nelsonic/status/321950687619584001/photo/1) and have experience of **debugging** *terrible* (rushed/unstructured/untested/undocumented) JS code learn to appreciate the value of enforced standards.

+CoffeeScript forces you to respect WhiteSpace.
+While initially annoying for those of you who don't have a background in Python, you will soon see the benefit when working in a *Team* of having everbody's code look *consistent*.

 Here are a couple of simple tutorials to get you started: